 There are two audiologic suites where assessments including hearing evaluations, immittance audiometry, video otoscopy, and otoacoustic emissions are performed.
 The hearing aid laboratory is equipped with the latest technology for the fitting and dispensing of hearing instruments.

 A variety of current assessment and treatment materials are utilized during courses and clinic sessions.
 Computers and software to support clinical education are located in the treament rooms, labs, and in the student clinician workroom.

 The center operates as a part of the university training program and functions as a public service to the university and the community.
 We actively follow a policy of non-discrimination in regard to age, race, color, religion, sex, national origin, sexual orientation, marital status, and disabilities.
 Services are available upon request by appointment.

 The Martin Building was designed and constructed to be accessible to persons with a disability(ies).
 Adaptive features include a ramp, elevator, automatic and wide doors, and restroom facilities.

 Communication Disorders and the Welch-Schmidt Center for Communication Disorders are located on the ground floor of the Martin Building.
 This building is north of Clark Street, just east of the Union.
 Parking is available in the Visitor's Lot.
 Directions and parking permits are sent to clients at the time their appointment is scheduled.

 Martin Building, Room 34

-*If you are seeking services for the first time, please indicate if you are initiating evaluation or treatment services.
+*If you are seeking services for the first time, please indicate if you are interested in evaluation or treatment services.